Official-phdesigns/KillTheHost/README.md

 View runtime state, port, PHP version, and filesystem path for every local site.
 Start and stop projects from a clean interface instead of juggling terminal tabs.

 ### 🗄️ Database Service Management
-See which database services are running and on which ports.
-Spin up or shut down PostgreSQL, MySQL, MariaDB, Redis, and MongoDB with a single click.
+Spin up or shut down **PostgreSQL, MySQL, MariaDB, Redis, and MongoDB** Docker containers with a single click.
+Live status is polled every 15 seconds, connection strings are always one click away, and persistent data survives container restarts — stored in `~/.db3ngin3/data/`.

 <br/>